microsoft/CmdPalAzureExtension/docs/quickstartguide.md

 You can select the saved search to view the relevant results from Azure DevOps.

-With each subitem, you can open the context menu (`Ctrl`+`K`) to see the actions you can perform with each item.
+With each subitem, you can open the context menu (`Ctrl`+`K` or click the three little dots in the bottom right corner) to see the actions you can perform with each item.
 Some examples include:
 * Opening the item link in your browser
 * Copying ID and URL
 * Viewing the status or type of item

 ## Troubleshooting

-If you're not seeing the extension when searching for "azure", you can reload your Command Palette extensions by typing in "reload" and selecting the "Reload Command Palette extensions" command:
+If you're not seeing the extension when searching for "azure" or facing another issue, you can reload your Command Palette extensions by typing in "reload" and selecting the "Reload Command Palette extensions" command:

 ![A screenshot of the Command Palette with "reload" in the search bar.
 The command "Reload Command Palette extensions" is highlighted](assets/reload_command.png)

-If these steps don't help, please [file an issue](https://github.com/microsoft/CmdPalAzureExtension/issues/new).
+If that doesn't help, please [file an issue](https://github.com/microsoft/CmdPalAzureExtension/issues/new).

 You can find the extension logs in ```%localappdata%\Packages\Microsoft.CmdPalAzureExtension_8wekyb3d8bbwe\TempState```.